marcua/ayb/README.md

 cargo install ayb
 ```

-### Running the server
+### Running a server
-An `ayb` server stores its metadata in [SQLite](https://www.sqlite.org/index.html) or [PostgreSQL](https://www.postgresql.org/), and its embedded databases on a local disk.
-First, create an `ayb.toml` configuration file to tell the server what host/port to listen for connections on, how to connect to the database, and the data path for the embedded databases:
+An `ayb` server stores its metadata in [SQLite](https://www.sqlite.org/index.html) or [PostgreSQL](https://www.postgresql.org/), and stores the databases it's hosting on a local disk.
+To configure the server, create an `ayb.toml` configuration file to tell the server what host/port to listen for connections on, how to connect to the database, and the data path for the hosted databases:

 ```bash
 cat <<EOF > ayb.toml